Skip to main content

 run: rmux workspace rm "ci-pr-${{ github.event.pull_request.number }}" --force

 Each workspace new creates a git worktree on the remote environment.
 Multiple PRs can run concurrently since each workspace is isolated at the filesystem level.
+If your repository already includes a minimal .rmux.toml with backend and apiBaseUrl, you can omit RMUX_BACKEND and RMUX_API_BASE_URL from the workflow env block.

 Environment Resolution